mario-to-lowercase/MicroDoc/pages/features.md

-# 🛠️ Upcoming Features for Microblog
+# 🛠️ Upcoming Features for MicroDoc

-This document outlines the features currently in development for Microblog, including detailed explanations, development status, and estimated release timeframes.
+This document outlines the features currently in development for MicroDoc, including detailed explanations, development status, and estimated release timeframes.

 ---

 ## 📋 Development Roadmap

-Microblog is under active development with several exciting features on the horizon.
+MicroDoc is under active development with several exciting features on the horizon.
 This roadmap provides transparency about our development priorities and gives users insight into what they can expect in future releases.

 ---

 ## 👨‍💻 Admin Page

 ### 📝 Description
-The admin page will provide a user-friendly interface for managing Microblog content, including a built-in Markdown editor for creating and editing posts.
+The admin page will provide a user-friendly interface for managing MicroDoc content, including a built-in Markdown editor for creating and editing posts.

 ### ✨ Detailed Features
 - **Markdown Editor**: WYSIWYG-style editor with Markdown syntax highlighting